+From DOS, enter this command to stop printer output:

+SUPERSPL /S

-- 1. From DOS, enter "SUPERSPL /S" command to stop printer output. - 2.
-Adjust the printer paper to place the paper at the top-ofform position, etc. If the printer has a control to set the top-of-form ("TOF Set" or equivalent), use it. - 3.
-Enter "SUPERSPL /R" or "SUPERSPL /RP" to restart printing at the current or previous page, respectively.
+- Adjust the printer paper to place the paper at the top-of-form position, etc. If the printer has a control to set the top-of-form ("TOF Set" or equivalent), use it. - 3.
+Enter to restart printing at the current or previous page, respectively.